Discretionary Extensions to Unemployment-Insurance Compensation and Some Potential Costs for a McCall Worker: Proof of Proposition in the Main Text

-The next step establishes that the optimal policy in the environment with a preceived extention to UI compensation benefits involves a sequence of reservation wages.
+The next step establishes that the optimal policy in the environment with a perceived extension to UI compensation benefits involves a sequence of reservation wages.
 Reservation wages increase in the remaining periods of UI benefits.
 The following proposition establishes this result.